 Make sure users understand the consent form.
 This can be done by asking them some questions about the consent that tests that they understand the key points.
 You can also adapt the example consent forms from our developer resource page.

-Throughout the process, remind them that participation is always voluntary and they can stop at any time.
+Throughout the process, remind users that participation is always voluntary and they can stop at any time.
 This is particularly important if they have memory impairments and may have forgotten that it is their choice to participate.
 Remember to thank them for their ideas and contribution.

 Different areas may require consent for more items than others.
 Check the legal requirements in your jurisdiction and for your type of content.

-5.4 Usability Testing

-It is beyond the scope of this document to provide a guide to usability testing and user-research.
-However, there are useful resources available on our developer resource page.
-As a short overview, usability can be measured based on efficacy, efficiency and satisfaction.
-This can be done by measuring or tracking:

-successes in completing tasks while noting any errors to measure efficacy,

-time taken per task to measure efficiency.
-Note that the relative time between tasks is often more useful than absolute numbers and

-user’s mood and comments to measure satisfaction.

-At the end of the evaluation you should be able to answer:

-What prevents the user from completing a task?

-What creates confusion?
-When and why do they misinterpret the interface?

-What produces an error and an incorrect action?

-When does the user get frustrated or upset

-When does the user misunderstand navigation, menus and controls?

-How can these problems be avoided?

 5.4.1 Differences from Usability Testing with the General Population

 There are some differences when usability testing with people who have cognitive impairments: